 - i.
 Premium Assistance beneficiaries will have equal or better access to care, including primary care and specialty physician networks and services. - ii.
 Premium Assistance beneficiaries will have equal or better access to preventive care services. - iii.
-Premium Assistance beneficiaries will have lower non-emergent use of emergency room services.
+Premium Assistance beneficiaries will have lower non-emergent use of emergency room services. - iv.

-- iv.
 Premium Assistance beneficiaries will have fewer gaps in insurance coverage. - v.
 Premium Assistance beneficiaries will maintain continuous access to the same health plans, and will maintain continuous access to providers. - vi.
 Premium Assistance beneficiaries, including those who become eligible for Exchange Marketplace coverage, will have fewer gaps in plan enrollment, improved continuity of care, and resultant lower administrative costs. - vii.
 Premium Assistance beneficiaries will have lower rates of potentially preventable emergency department and hospital admissions. - viii.
-Premium assistance beneficiaries will report equal or better satisfaction in the care provided. - x.
+Premium assistance beneficiaries will report equal or better satisfaction in the care provided. - ix.
+QHP Premium Assistance beneficiaries who are young adults eligible for EPSDT benefits will have at least as satisfactory and appropriate access to these benefits. - x.
 QHP Premium Assistance beneficiaries will have appropriate access to non-emergency transportation. - xi.
 QHP Premium Assistance will reduce overall premium costs in the Exchange Marketplace and will increase quality of care. - xii.
-The cost for covering Premium Assistance beneficiaries will be comparable to what the costs would have been for covering the same expansion group in Arkansas Medicaid fee-for-service in accordance with STC 6975 on determining cost effectiveness and other requirements in the evaluation design as approved by CMS. - xiii.
-The use of ESI premium assistance will result in reduced costs to Medicaid compared to costs through QHP premium assistance. - the number of employers offering ESI coverage.
-Arkansas Works beneficiaries who are employed. - xv.
-Continuity of coverage under ESI premium assistance will be improved compared to QHP premium assistance for individuals with access to ESI.
+The cost for covering Premium Assistance beneficiaries will be comparable to what the costs would have been for covering the same expansion group in Arkansas Medicaid fee-for-service in accordance with STC 69 on determining cost effectiveness and other requirements in the evaluation design as approved by CMS. - xiii.
+The use of ESI premium assistance will result in reduced costs to Medicaid compared to costs through QHP premium assistance. - xiv.
+ESI premium assistance will increase the number of employers offering ESI coverage.

-will-increase participation rates for premium contributions compared to historical experience with Independence Accounts and increase primary care utilization.
+- xv.
+Continuity of coverage under ESI premium assistance will be improved compared to QHP premium assistance for individuals with access to ESI. - xvi.
+Incentive benefits offered to Arkansas Works beneficiaries will increase participation rates for premium contributions compared to historical experience with Independence Accounts and increase primary care utilization.

-These hypotheses should be addressed in the demonstration reporting described in STC 8385 and 8486 with regard to progress towards the expected outcomes.
+These hypotheses should be addressed in the demonstration reporting described in STC 83 and 84 with regard to progress towards the expected outcomes.

 - b.
 Data: This discussion shall include: - i.
-A description of the data, including a definition/description of the sources and the baseline values for metrics/measures; - ii.
-Method of data collection: - iii.
-Frequency and timing of data collection...
+A description of the data, including a definition/description of the sources and the baseline values for metrics/measures: - ii.
+Method of data collection - iii.
+Frequency and timing of data collection..